Chiflow.com

 Below: The late Zhou Yuan Long (Who may be best known for his drawings of Chen Zhao Kwei, Chen Fake, Yang Cheng Fu, Wu Jianquan, Hao Shao Ru, Jiang Rong Qiao, and many others).

-Mastering Chen Style Taijiquan requires a great deal of patience and fortitude.
+As with any style of Taijiquan, "mastering" is not a goal worth pursuing.
+You cannot master something that depends on how much you can let go of it.
+I'd say becoming "proficient" would be a better choice of words, and that can only come through time for most of us.
+Chen Style Taijiquan requires a great deal of fortitude, patience, and softness.
 It's a mistake to think that once you sense the power of Taijiquan - and can harness and externalize it - that you are proficient in the style.
-It's an even greater mistake to discover Chan Su Jing, and because you can twist about, to think that you know the art of Chen Style Taijiquan.
-It is best to avoid learning versions of the style that were developed for competition and show, as they were developed for just that and are unlikely to provide the foundation for learning the adhering, soft, audible force central to this art.
+It's an even greater mistake to discover Chan Su Jing, and because you can twist about, think that you possess an iron shirt (or internal strength).
+It is best to avoid relying on versions of the style that were developed for competition and show, as they are meant for just that and will unlikely provide the foundation for developing long term benefits and the sense of adhering, the value of softness, and an understanding of the audible force that is trained in the Push Hands that is central to all T'ai Chi styles.

 8. Other Tai Chi Chuan Links on chiflow.com

-Animated Image: Gerald A. Sharp demonstrates Chen Style's "Repulse the Monkey" to defend a rear attack.
+Animated Image: Gerald A. Sharp demonstrates Chen Style's ”Step Back, Whirl Arms” (Repulse the Monkey) to defend a rear attack.

 About Us | Site Map | Privacy Policy | Contact Us | all content and images ©2008 Gerald A. Sharp and Chiflow.com